felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 exciting to see the value of my collection drop as I was confirming sales.

-At the same time, even my partner was shocked, since she had gotten used to my collection taking up the space it did; in her own words, she had "grown used to it".
-She worried that I was selling too much too fast.
-However, when she understood the joy it brought me to free myself of this burden, she did not mind!
+At the same time, even my partner was shocked, since she had gotten used to my collection taking up the space it did.
+In her own words, she "even began to find its presence comforting".
+My apparently quick change of heart made her worried that I was selling too much too fast.
+However, when she understood the joy it brought me to free myself of this burden, she did not mind! :smiley:

 {{< figure src="/img/hoarding-project/playing-mister.png" position="center" >}}